HydroKnowledge

 Founder, HydroKnowledge

 In April 2024, the EPA finalized the first-ever national drinking water standard for PFAS, setting maximum contaminant levels for six compounds, including PFOA and PFOS, at four parts per trillion.
 The rule gave utilities five years to comply.
-For many, that timeline is already feeling short.
+For many, that timeline was already feeling short, and in May 2026 the EPA proposed to change the rule it had set in motion: an optional two-year extension for the two core compounds and a full rollback of the limits for the other four.
+The obligation has not gone away and has actually gotten somewhat more complicated.

 This could be the defining water quality challenge of the decade, and it is reshaping priorities, budgets, and procurement decisions at utilities of every size.